anastasiavalma/ClassifierNaiveBayes/README.md

-Sentiment Analysis with Naïve Bayes Classifier using Apache Spark
+#Sentiment Analysis with Naïve Bayes Classifier using Apache Spark

-📌 Overview
+#Overview

 This project focuses on big data analysis by implementing a Naïve Bayes classifier using Apache Spark.
 The main objective is to classify user reviews from Amazon based on sentiment analysis and Natural Language Processing (NLP) techniques.

-📜 Description
+#Description

 The dataset consists of customer reviews from Amazon, where we preprocess textual data and apply sentiment classification to predict user ratings.
 The implementation is written in Python and leverages Apache Spark MLlib for scalable machine learning.

-🔥 Features
+#Features

 Big Data Processing: Efficient handling of large-scale datasets with Apache Spark.